eshadatta/exp-cite-page/README.md

 `python id.py -r  <path-to-repo>/tiny_static_site/ -c content/blog/2023/ content/blog/2022`
 * **With a mix of files and paths:**
 `python id.py -r  <path-to-repo>/tiny_static_site/ -c content/blog/2023/2023-02-28-in-the-know-on-workflows.md content/blog/2022`
+* **To run a batch process:**
+`python id.py -r  <path-to-repo>/tiny_static_site/ -c content/blog -b`: This will run through all files and initialize a file if it is not already initialized, i.e. it will add `x-version: 0.0.0` to the frontmatter of the markdown file and add it to the pid file.
+It will also commit the change.
+## Further information
 * If the major version has been bumped up in the markdown file and the file already exists in the pid file, the file will show information about both versions.
 For example, if the `x-version` has changed from `0.0.0` to `1.0.0` and the file already exists in the pid json file, it will show the git information about both versions and the id for both.
   * Frontmatter change from major version 0 to 1:
     ```